 There were plenty of lounging areas in the shade outside the pool area.

 You might even enjoy a tabletop game during your stay.
-There were several cornhole games and ping pong tables set up.
+Several cornhole games and ping pong tables were set up around the pool deck.

 You could enjoy breakfast or even pick up something at a nearby restaurant and bring it out here.